RentEase

 Beyond onboarding, tenants should be able to check their own account without calling you.
 To see whether their last payment was recorded.
 To access their lease document.
 To submit a maintenance request at 10pm on a Sunday without feeling like they are imposing.

-Every one of those things currently requires a phone call or WhatsApp message in a manually managed property — friction that accumulates over a lease term into quiet dissatisfaction.
+Every one of those things currently requires a phone call or WhatsApp message in a manually managed property.
+That friction accumulates over a lease term into quiet dissatisfaction.
 Uganda's rental vacancy rate averages 9% in premium locations as of 2025.
 The cost of replacing a good tenant far exceeds the cost of keeping one through a genuinely good experience.

 What to look for: Manual, bulk, and self-registration options for tenants; a tenant-facing app or portal where they can view payment history, access lease documents, submit maintenance requests, and communicate with management.